LutzCle/unified-memory-debugging/README.md

  - TOUCH_ON_HOST: If defined, touch the data on the host between kernel runs.
 This is intended to force cache eviction, because Unified Memory caches data in device memory.
 Mostly useful for data sizes < 16 GiB.
  - OP_READ: If defined, then read data on GPU (host-to-device), else write data on GPU (device-to-host).
  - SIZE: Data size.
 Default is 32 GiB.
+ - PREFETCH_SIZE: The block size to prefetch at-a-time.
+Default is 16 MiB.
  - RUNS: Number of kernel runs to measure.
 Default is 5 runs.
  - DEVICE_ID: CUDA device to run kernels on.
 Default is device 0.
  - NUMA_NODE: NUMA node to run program and allocate NUMA-local memory on.
 Default is node 0.